-How to manage email and mailboxes in Mail for iPhone and iPad
+Manage your email and inboxes like a pro with the built-in Mail app on iOS

 - Launch the Mail app from the Home screen of your iPhone or iPad.

-- Tap New Mailbox in the lower right corner of your screen.
+Choose New Mailbox in the lower right corner of your screen.

 - Type a name for your mailbox in the Name field.

-- Tap a main mailbox in which you'd like to locate your new mailbox.
+- Choose a main mailbox in which you'd like to locate your new mailbox.

 How to move messages to different mailboxes on iPhone and iPad